-b.
-All the equivalence rules 1 through 7.b of section 13.2.1 hold for the multiset version of the relational-algebra defined in the first part.
-There exist equivalence rules which hold for the ordinary relational-algebra, but do not hold for the multiset version.
+All the equivalence rules 1 through 7.b of section Section 16.2.1 hold for the multiset version of the relational algebra defined in Chapter 2.
+There exist equivalence rules that hold for the ordinary relational algebra but do not hold for the multiset version.
 For example consider the rule :-